alberto234/wurrd-lhc-client-interface-extension/README.md

 This extension provides an interface for the Wurrd app to communicate with a LiveHelperChat server.

 ## Wurrd App

 Wurrd is an app that provides operators the ability to chat with website visitors from their mobile devices.
 This extension exposes an API that the Wurrd app uses to communicate with a LiveHelperChat server.
-The app can be downloaded from [Google Play](https://play.google.com/store/apps/details?id=com.scalior.wurrd) and from the [App Store](https://itunes.apple.com/us/app/wurrd/id1017128684?mt=8).
+The app can be downloaded from [Google Play](https://play.google.com/store/apps/details?id=com.scalior.wurrd) and from the [App Store](https://itunes.apple.com/us/app/wurrd/id1017128684?mt=8). _(iOS not yet integrated with LHC)_

 ## Installation